 - Postgres instance (database server) This is the backend database server.
 It hosts a database named pem, which acts as the repository for PEM server.
 The pem database contains several schemas that store metric data collected from each monitored host, server, and database. - pem This schema is the core of the PEM application.
-It contains the definitions of configuration functions, tables, or views required by the application - o pemdata This schema stores the current snapshot of the monitored data. - pemhistory This schema stores the historical monitored data.

-- Apache web server (HTTPD) The PEM web application is deployed as a WSGI application with HTTPD to provide web services to the client.
-It is made up of the following: - Web content presentation The presentation layer is created by the web application (such as browser and login page). - Rest API The REST API allows integration with other apps and services. - Database server administration/management You can perform database server administration and management activities like CREATE, ALTER, and DROP for managed and unmanaged servers. - Dashboard/chart generation Internally, the web application includes functionality that generates dashboards and charts. - Management tools The Audit Manager, Capacity Manager, Log Manager, Postgres Expert, Postgres Log Analysis Expert, and the Tuning Wizard are available in the web ppplication. - Other tools provide functionality on managed or unmanaged servers: - SQL Profiler UI integration SQL Profiler generates easily analyzed traces of session content. - Query editor/data view The Query editor allows you to query, edit, and view data. - Debugger The debugger helps you debug queries. - Performance diagnostics Performance diagnostics help you analyze the performance of Postgres instances.
+It contains the definitions of configuration functions, tables, or views required by the application. - o pemdata This schema stores the current snapshot of the monitored data - $\verb| o pemhistory This schema stores the historical monitored data. \\$ - Web server (HTTPD) The PEM web application is deployed as a WSGI application behind a web server to provide web services to the client.
+It is made up of the following: - Web content presentation The presentation layer is created by the web application (such as browser and login page). - Rest API The REST API allows integration with other apps and services. - Database server administration/management You can perform database server administration and management activities like CREATE, ALTER, and DROP for managed and unmanaged servers. - Dashboard/chart generation Internally, the web application includes functionality that generates dashboards and charts.
+Management tools The Audit Manager, Capacity Manager, and Log Manager are available in the web application. - Other tools provide functionality on managed or unmanaged servers: - SQL Profiler UI integration SQL Profiler generates easily analyzed traces of session content. - Query editor/data view The Query editor allows you to query, edit, and view data. - Debugger The debugger helps you debug queries. - Performance diagnostics Performance diagnostics help you analyze the performance of Postgres instances.